fortuneuwemedimoh8-dev/Bee_vs_fly_app/README.md

 **CE 11 Mini Project**

-A Streamlit web app that uses a fine-tuned deep learning model to classify uploaded images as either a **bee** or a **fly**, along with a confidence score.
+A Streamlit web app that uses a fine-tuned deep learning model to classify or predict uploaded images as either a **bee** or a **fly**, along with a confidence score.

 🔗 **Live App:** [Click here to try it](https://beevsflyapp-gqzyancaqsmtn32rquhbvq.streamlit.app/)